melaniegrotti/finalproject_TDD/README.md

 is not going to be a requirement.

 - [x] Test Case 1: make sure I can add a Pet to the List of my Pets
-- []  Test Case 2: check if pet is already added
+- []  Test Case 2: check if pet is already added --> need to figure out how to compare objects first